-A month later, the University of Vermont Medical Center is continuing to recover from the cyber attack that paralyzed the systems at the Burlington hospital.
+A month later, the University of Vermont Medical Center was continuing to recover from the cyber attack that paralyzed the systems at the Burlington hospital.

-Unfortunately, the hospital’s IT staff is still working to restore access to its and the operations could take additional time to be completed.
+The hospital’s IT staff was still working to restore access to its systems and the operations could take additional time to be completed.